-Fig. 5: Frequency nadir and peak power injection for a 1 p.u. load step as a
+Fig. 5.
+Frequency nadir and peak power injection for a 1 p.u. load step that as both these quantities are monotonic in ρ , the Pareto front would allow a system operator to choose an acceptable trade-off between the two.

-Fig. 6: Pareto front for peak IBR power injection v/s the frequency nadir for a 1 p.u. load step.
+Fig. 6.
+Pareto front for peak IBR power injection v/s the frequency nadir for a 1 p.u. load step.
 The limit $\rho \to 0$ recovers a first-order response.